City manager Tara Schultz announces departure

 The decision was mutually agreed upon between Ms. Schultz and the city council, according to the press release.

 “The council is focused on the future of the city and will look for a permanent replacement for Ms. Schultz in November,” the city stated.

+A special closed session meeting of the council will be held Tuesday, October 13, according to Bevin Handel, public information officer.
 The agenda for that meeting will be posted on the city website late Thursday afternoon.